Conquering GCSE PE: A full breakdown to Edexcel Past Papers

 3. Analysis and Evaluation Questions:

 These questions demand a more in-depth understanding and critical thinking.
-You might need to analyze the strengths and weaknesses of different training programs, compare and contrast different sporting techniques, or evaluate the effectiveness of a coaching strategy.
+But you might need to analyze the strengths and weaknesses of different training programs, compare and contrast different sporting techniques, or evaluate the effectiveness of a coaching strategy.
 These questions often require you to justify your reasoning and support your claims with evidence.

 4. Practical Application Questions: